Josef Zwernemann: World War II

 World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
 Following flight training, Zwernemann was posted to the newly created 7.
 Staffel (7th squadron) of Jagdgeschwader 52 (JG 52–52nd Fighter Wing) began on 1 March 1940.
 At the time, 7.
 Staffel was commanded by Oberleutnant Herbert Ferner.
 The Staffel was subordinated to III.
 Gruppe (3rd group) of JG 52 headed by Major Wolf-Heinrich von Houwald.
 The Gruppe had been formed on 1 March 1940 at Strausberg and was equipped with the Messerschmitt Bf 109 E-1 and E-3.
 On 6 April, the Gruppe was moved to Mannheim-Sandhofen Airfield where it was placed under the control of the Stab (headquarter unit) of Jagdgeschwader 53 (JG 53–53rd Fighter Wing).

 Zwernemann participated in the Battle of France on 10 May 1940.
 III.
 Gruppe supported the German attack of Army Group A in northern France, Luxembourg and the area of the Ardennes in southern Belgium.
 On 18 June, III.
 Gruppe was withdrawn from combat operations in France and relocated back to Germany.
-In preparation for the Battle of Britain, the Gruppe began moving to English Channel on 20 July, arriving at an airfield near Coquelles located southwest of Calais two days later.
+In preparation for the Battle of Britain, the Gruppe began moving to the English Channel on 20 July, arriving at an airfield near Coquelles located southwest of Calais two days later.
 On 24 July, III.
 Gruppe flew its first combat air patrols where they encountered Royal Air Force fighters off of Margate during a Kanalkampf mission.
 In this encounter, Zwernemann claimed his first aerial victory over a Supermarine Spitfire fighter.
 His Rottenflieger (wing man) on this mission was Edmund Roßmann.
 That day, 7.
 Staffel lost its Staffelkapitän Fermer who was killed in action.
 He was replaced by Oberleutnant Wilhelm Keidel who was killed the next day.
 Keidel was then temporarily succeeded by Oberleutnant Willy Bielefeld who was also killed on 25 July.
 This led to the assignment of Hauptmann Erwin Bacsilla as temporary commander of 7.
 Staffel.
 The action on 24 July also resulted in the loss of Gruppenkommandeur Houwald who was temporarily succeeded by Hauptmann Wilhelm Ensslen.
 On 1 August, III.
 Gruppe was already withdrawn from the English Channel and moved to an airfield at Zerbst for a period of replenishment.

 In defense of Germany's southeastern borders, with its primary objective defending the oil fields and refineries at Ploiești, Romania, the Luftwaffenmission Rumänien (Luftwaffe Mission Romania) was created.
 On 15 October, the Stab and 9.
 Staffel of III.
 Gruppe of JG 52 were sent to Bucharest Pipera Airfield, followed by 7.
 And 8.
 Staffel in late November.
 There, the III.
 Gruppe of JG 52 temporarily became the I. Gruppe of Jagdgeschwader 28 (JG 28—28th Fighter Wing).
 On 4 January 1941, the Gruppe again became the III.
 Gruppe of JG 52.
 There in April, Zwernemann was awarded the Iron Cross 2nd Class (Eisernes Kreuz 2.
 Klasse).
 On 25 May, III.
 Gruppe was sent to Greece where it was subordinated to Jagdgeschwader 77 (JG 77—77th Fighter Wing) and fought in the Battle of Crete.